-Iain Matthews presents How Much Is Enough? - a heartfelt farewell to fans that blends folk rock with nostalgia, showcasing his enduring creativity and the lyrical depth that has defined his six-decade career.
+Iain Matthews' How Much Is Enough? is a heartfelt farewell to fans which blends folk rock with nostalgia while showcasing his enduring creativity and the lyrical depth that has defined his six-decade career.

 How Much Is Enough? offers a striking blend of folk rock with a touch of nostalgia, drawing from influences like early David Bowie, and more contemporary inspirations such as Neil Finn, Elliott Smith and Hiss Golden Messenger.
 With acoustic and electric elements woven together, the album feels intimate yet expansive, a reflection of Matthews’ long-standing authenticity in his songwriting.
 This is music made purely for the love of it, and it shows in the heartfelt lyrics and thoughtful composition.